 We refine a line of feminist criticism of pornography that focuses on pornographic works’ pernicious effects.
 A.W.
 Eaton argues that inegalitarian pornography should be criticized because it is responsible for its consumers’ adoption of inegalitarian attitudes toward sex in the same way that other fictions are responsible for changes in their consumers’ attitudes.
 We argue that her argument can be improved with the recognition that different fictions can have different modes of persuasion.
 This is true of film and television: a satirical movie such as Dr. Strangelove does not morally educate in the same way as a realistic series such as The Wire.
 We argue that this is also true of pornography: inegalitarian depictions of sex are not invariably responsible for consumers’ adoption of inegalitarian attitudes toward sex in reality.
 Given that pornographic works of different genres may harm in different ways, different feminist criticisms are appropriate for different genres of pornography.

-Earlier versions were presented at Yale’s Minority and Philosophy Working Group, Aesthetics, Art, and Pornography: An Interdisciplinary Conference, and the 2010 European Society of Aesthetics Conference.
+Earlier versions were presented at Yale’s Minorities and Philosophy Working Group, Aesthetics, Art, and Pornography: An Interdisciplinary Conference, and the 2010 European Society of Aesthetics Conference.

 Narrative representations can change our moral actions and thoughts, for better or for worse.
 I develop a theory of fictions’ capacity for moral education and moral corruption that is fully sensitive to the diversity of fictions.
 Specifically, I argue that the way a fiction influences our moral actions and thoughts importantly depends on its genre.
 This theory promises new insights into practical ethical debates over pornography and media violence.